ergest/sql_patterns/Book/chap3.md

 6. Receive a comment on their post
 7. Receive a vote (upvote or downvote) on their post

-We have separate tables for these activities, so our first step is to aggregate the data from each of the tables to the `user_id` and `aciticity_date` granularity and put each one on its own CTE.
+We have separate tables for these activities, so our first step is to aggregate the data from each of the tables to the `user_id` and `activity_date` granularity and put each one on its own CTE.

 We can break this down into several subproblems and map out a solution like this: